syedhassaanahmed/neo-to-cosmos/README.md

 You don't need to create a graph, because the code will do it for you.

 ## Final steps
 Before you run the app, you'll need to create `config.json` file with [this schema](https://github.com/syedhassaanahmed/neo-to-cosmos/blob/master/sampleConfig.json).
-The config contains settings to your Neo4j and Cosmos DB databases, as well as a Redis cache to facilitate restart scenario.
+The config contains settings to your Neo4j and Cosmos DB databases, as well as an optional Redis cache to facilitate restart scenario.

 ### Step 1: Get Your Cosmos DB Endpoint.
 <img src="images/azure-cosmos-keys.png"/>